Ayse-Tekes-Kennesaw-State-University/Vibrations-and-Control-Lab-Handouts/README.md

 - Please download the [translational and rotational virtual lab](https://www.mathworks.com/matlabcentral/fileexchange/111285-translational-and-rotational-vibrations-virtual-lab) since there are some activities designed using the virtual lab.

 #### Lab Handouts
-The fundamentals covered in the laab handouts are:
+The fundamentals covered in the lab handouts are:
 - Lab 1: Introduction to MATLAB
 - Lab 2: SDOF Translational Free Vibrations and System Identification
 - Lab 3: SDOF Rotational Free Vibrations and System Identification